neurosim/NeuroSim/README.md

 ### 1. Enhanced Neural Network Support
 - **Custom Model Integration**: Design and use your own neural network architectures from PyTorch, PyTorch Hub, or HuggingFace
 - **Model Quantization**: Seamless integration with NVIDIA TensorRT for post-training quantization
 - **Pre-trained Models**: Includes pre-trained models (VGG8 for CIFAR-10, ResNet18 for CIFAR-100).
-Models trained on imagenet dataset are downloaded from PyTorch hub.
-Currently supported models are ResNet18 to ResNet151 and swin_t.
-Support for more models can easily be added by users by following the code in quantize.py
+Models trained on ImageNet dataset (ResNet-50 and Swin-T) are downloaded from PyTorch hub.
+Currently supported models are ResNet18 to ResNet151 and Swin-T. Users can easily add support for more models by following the code in quantize.py
 - **Transformer Support**: Added capability to simulate transformer architectures like Swin-T

 ### 2. Flexible Noise Modeling